Counting the number of trigonal curves of genus 5 over finite fields: Abstract

 \section{Abstract}

-The trigonal curves form a subvariety of $M_5$, the moduli space of smooth curves of genus five.
-The cohomological data of these spaces can be found by counting their numbers of points over finite fields.
-The trigonal curves of genus five can be represented by projective plane quintics that have one singularity, which is of delta-invariant one.
-We use a partial sieve method for plane curves to count the number of trigonal curves over any finite field.
-The result agrees with the findings of a computer program we have written that counts the number of trigonal curves over the finite fields of two and three elements.
+The trigonal curves of genus 5 can be represented by projective plane quintics that have 1 singularity of delta invariant 1.
+Combining this with a partial sieve method for plane curves we count the number of such curves over any finite field.
+The main application is that this then gives the motivic Euler characteristic of the moduli space of trigonal curves of genus 5.